What can you do with a good credit score? That’s a question all of us should be asking when we see a double-digit rise in our score.

 “It may be time to pursue a loan application,” Gallegos said, “but only if you have created and are using a budget and if the payments for the new purchase fit into that budget.”

-This is great advice; we’ve written about the importance of budgets and how, in our opinion, they are the single most powerful tool a consumer has.
-And, it only takes one or two hours to make one.
+This is excellent advice; we’ve written about the importance of budgets and how, in our opinion, they are the single most powerful tool a consumer has.
+And it only takes one or two hours to make one.

 8. If You’re Prequalified for a Mortgage, Try Getting More Pre-Qualifications

-This one is a tricky one because it won’t apply to a lot of consumers but for those who can use it, it could save you thousands.
+This one is tricky because it won’t apply to a lot of consumers, but for those who can use it, it could save you thousands.

-The process of buying a home usually starts with a prequalification.
-You fill out a preliminary application with a lender and they generate a rough idea of your max mortgage amount, interest rate and various fees, all of which are based on your income, debt an credit scores.
+The process of buying a home usually starts with a pre-qualification.
+You fill out a preliminary application with a lender, and they generate a rough idea of your max mortgage amount, interest rate, and various fees, all of which are based on your income, debt, and credit scores.